Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Appendix

 \subsection{Inference}

-We retrieve top 10 relevant relations at each step which results in 10 paths for each topic entity.
+We retrieve the top 10 relevant relations at each step which results in 10 paths for each topic entity.
 The number 10 is determined at the pre-training stage by checking the inflection point of the answer coverage rate on the validation set.
+The average time of online inference including both the subgraph retrieving and the reasoning can be within 1 second.
+By comparison, GRAFT-Net and NSM which first retrieve the whole two-hop subgraph and then prune it by the PPR scores spend about 2 to 3 seconds or even 7 to 8 seconds for retrieving some dense subgraphs.